Department of Nutrition Science (NUTR)

 DiscoveryEpigenetics refers to the molecular events controlling gene expression that are independent of changes in the underlying DNA sequence.
 These events include DNA methylation, covalent histone modifications, and non-coding RNA-related mechanisms.
 Epigenetic modifications of DNA (DNA methylation) have been shown to contribute to the etiology of chronic diseases with cancer at the forefront.
 DNA methylation is dynamic and serves as an adaptive mechanism to a wide variety of environmental factors including diet.
 My laboratory is focused on two major areas:

 A number of studies suggest that bioactive compounds present in food and herbs can modulate gene expression by targeting different elements of the epigenetic machinery, especially DNA methylation.
 The fundamental question driving my research is whether natural compounds can differentially affect DNA methylation states to activate tumor suppressor genes and silence cancer-driving genes.
-My lab uses genome-wide approaches in cell and animal models of liver, breast, and ovarian cancer to study epigenetic actions of vitamins and polyphenols.
+My lab uses genome-wide approaches in cell and animal models of liver, and breast cancer to study epigenetic mechanisms of polyphenols' action.
 Our goal is to determine whether and how these natural compounds reverse epigenetic patterns associated with carcinogenesis to establish their potential preventive role in cancer.
-We are also exploring if epigenetic mechanisms regulated by bioactives can sensitize cancer cells to traditional chemotherapies.
-Furthermore, we are exploring diet effects and underlying mechanisms in type 2 diabetes as one of the major risk factors for liver cancer.
+We are also exploring if epigenetic mechanisms regulated by bioactives can sensitize cancer cells to traditional anti-cancer therapeutics.

 Cancer biomarkers are valuable for risk prediction, early detection, prognosis, and assessing responses to therapy.
-My lab is testing whether DNA methylation profiles as potential cancer biomarkers.
+My lab is evaluating DNA methylation profiles as potential cancer biomarkers.
 In order to increase clinical applications, we examine blood samples as easily accessible source of DNA.
-Our focus is to delineate genome-wide methylation patterns in blood samples collected before diagnosis (risk predictors) and at different stages of cancer.
+Our focus is to delineate genome-wide methylation patterns in blood samples collected before diagnosis (risk predictors) and at different stages of cancer (early detection and prognostic).
 By coupling this information to clinical data and responsiveness to treatment regimens, we can evaluate these patterns as candidate biomarkers.
-In order to increase the clinical applications of diagnostic biomarkers, we are also examining methylation patterns in easily accessible sources of DNA such as blood cells.
-Once we have identified and validated epigenetic biomarkers, we will explore the relationship between vitamins or polyphenol intake with cancer incidence in prospective cohort studies.
+Once we have identified and validated epigenetic biomarkers, we will explore the relationship between polyphenol intake and cancer incidence in prospective cohort studies.